 New guidelines aim to standardise eye care available in schools.

-By: The Our Children’s Vision Team
+By: Courtenay Holden, Marketing and Communications Manager, Our Children's Vision

 School health programs are a unique opportunity to make sure over 700 million children have access to health care services – including eye health.
 A new set of eye care guidelines aims to standardize the quality of eye care children receive.